 We know that behaviors are likely to occur again and again if they are rewarded.
 We also know that unwanted behaviors can be easily eliminated by teaching a better behavior as a replacement, a behavior that is incompatible with the problem behavior.

 Additionally, dogs do what works for them.
-We need to be keenly aware that we are not inadvertently rewarding these problem behaviors.
+We need to be keenly aware that we may be inadvertently rewarding these problem behaviors.
 When this happens, we need to teach our dogs that these behaviors no longer work for them, thus extinguishing their flame.

 We understand that each and every one of our students has different goals.
 No two dogs are alike and thus no two people are alike.
 You make the final decision about which behaviors are important to you.

-We do not use intimidation, physical force, choke chains, pinch collars, spray bottles, or shock collars.
+do not use intimidation, physical force, choke chains, pinch collars, spray bottles, or shock collars.
 We don't think these tools have any place in modern dog training, especially when there are so many other effective techniques available to us.